 We agree with Warren Buffett, banks are great investments.
 So why are people so pessimistic?
 Warren Buffett, who is probably the most successful long-term investor, says banks are great because they are “very good investments at sensible prices… and they are cheaper than other businesses that are also good businesses, by some margin.”
 He’s put … Continue reading Bank Stocks: Don’t Lose Sight Of Where The Value Lies

 Markets have exhibited a great deal of volatility over the last two months.
 It has not been uncommon for markets to fall by 400 points one day, and to rebound by the same amount the next.
-There are various explanations for these violent swings, ranging from trade war concerns to recession worries that are mostly … Continue reading Summer Market Commentary, August 2019
+There are various explanations for these violent swings, ranging from trade war concerns to recession worries that are mostly … Continue reading August Update, 2019: Summer Market Commentary

 The trade war between the U.S. and China is on everyone’s radar but how important is it, really?
 Let’s be clear, in trade both parties should enjoy benefits and in war, there are no winners.
 So, in this war who is the biggest loser?
 Let’s look at the facts: The U.S. economy is roughly a … Continue reading Who’s The Biggest Loser In The U.S. And China Trade War?

 Walt Disney’s remake of The Lion King grossed $78.5 USD million on opening day, the biggest single-day gross for anything other than a Star Wars or Marvel movie.
 Pretty significant, and even more so on the heels of some disappointing second quarter results from Netflix.
 The two companies are often pitted against each other, especially now that Disney … Continue reading Disney vs. Netflix: Why We Own Disney